 - Clarity: Definitions and answer choices, including diagnoses and nursing needs, must be clear to screeners with a broad array of professional backgrounds and experiences.

 The screener will collect relevant functional eligibility information in the course of meeting a child and their family.
 Again, the CLTS FS is not a comprehensive assessment; rather it is a review of key information related to functional eligibility.
 Once the CLTS FS fields are complete, the computer functional eligibility logic is able to determine which of the four institutional equivalent Level of Care requirements are met.
-The four institutional Levels of Care are:
+The four institutional levels of care are the following:

 - Intermediate Care Facility for Individuals with Intellectual Disability = Developmental Disability (DD)

-A Level of Care (LOC) is required for both Medicaid Home and Community-Based Services Waivers and the Katie Beckett Medicaid Program.
-Additionally, the related Target Group(s): Physical Disability, Mental Health or Developmental Disability, for the CLTS Home and Community-Based Services Waivers is determined.
+A level of care (LOC) is required for both the Medicaid Home and Community-Based Services Waiver and the Katie Beckett Medicaid Program.
+Additionally, the related target group(s): physical disability, mental health or developmental disability, for the CLTS Home and Community-Based Services Waiver is determined.

-The CLTS FS also provides a functional eligibility determination for the Family Support Program, Comprehensive Community Services, Community Recovery Services, Community Options Program, and Mental Health Wraparound.
+The CLTS FS also provides a functional eligibility determination for the Children's Community Options Program, Comprehensive Community Services, Community Recovery Services, and Mental Health Wraparound.
 The screener does not need to select program(s) for which they want to determine functional eligibility.
 The screen automatically reviews the child's functioning in comparison to functional eligibility criteria for all programs.
 Functional eligibility results may show that a particular child meets functional eligibility for some programs but not functional eligibility for other programs.
 The CLTS FS does not determine program eligibility, only one piece of program eligibility (functional eligibility).

-If functional eligibility results do not seem appropriate to the screener based on their knowledge of the level of care requirements and their knowledge of the child's abilities, or if the screener has any screen completion questions, then the screener must contact the CLTS FS Coordinator at the Department of Health Services.
-This is critical to the accuracy and reliability of each individual Functional Screen.
+If functional eligibility results do not seem appropriate to the screener based on their knowledge of the LOC requirements and their knowledge of the child's abilities, or if the screener has any screen completion questions, then the screener must contact the CLTS FS email box at the Department of Health Services.
+This is critical to the accuracy and reliability of each individual functional screen.

-If a young adult is seeking Adult Long Term Care Programs, the Adult Long Term Care Functional Screen should be used to determine functional eligibility.
-For other programs that provide support to young adults from 18-22 years of age, the screener must select the screen that best matches the types of services the person is seeking from the waiver.
-For example, if the needed services are primarily adult related or administered programs, then the adult functional screen should be used.
+If a young adult is seeking adult long-term care programs, the Adult Long Term Care Functional Screen should be used to determine functional eligibility.
+For other programs that provide support to young adults from 18 to 22 years of age, the screener must select the screen that best matches the types of services the person is seeking from the waiver.
+For example, if the needed services are primarily adult-related or administered programs, then the adult functional screen should be used.

-The Functional Screen tools are intended to streamline initial and ongoing functional eligibility determinations and to reduce duplicative efforts.
+The functional screen tools are intended to streamline initial and ongoing functional eligibility determinations and to reduce duplicative efforts.
 Therefore, when a person is within the transitional ages of 18 to 22 years of age, long-term care programs will only accept the results from the most appropriate functional screen.
-For example if a person is 19 years old and using one of the Medicaid CLTS Waivers, then the CLTS FS should be used for this as well as other programs such as COP and FSP.
-If another 19 year old is using the Medicaid CIP Waiver, then the Adult LTC FS should be completed and these results will serve as results for COP and FSP.
+For example if a person is 19 years old and using one of the Medicaid CLTS Waivers, then the CLTS FS should be used for this as well as other programs such as the Children's Community Options Program (CCOP).
+If another 19-year-old is using an adult program, then the Adult LTC FS should be completed and these results will serve as results for CCOP.

 Social Security Disability Determination